• 0

 Making your own compost is one of the most satisfying garden activities.
 It has a multitude of benefits from feeding your plants, improving your soil condition, breaking up clay and mulching your plants to help them survive droughts.
 One of the easiest and stylish ways to compost is to use pallets to make compost bins.
 This guide will help you upcycle wooden pallets to add style and substance to your composting!

 This guide will show you how to make an easy compost bin from wooden pallets.
 This is by far the easiest method I have used over the years.
-Even with a small garden, if you have enough space for a wooden palette it’s worthwhile creating a compost bin.
-You not only save on those dreadful green bin charges I’ve campaigned against, but you also get your own supply of perfect soil improver!
+Even with a small garden, if you have enough space for a wooden palette, it's worthwhile to create a compost bin.
+You not only save on those dreadful green bin charges I've campaigned against, but you also get your own supply of perfect soil improver!

 Making your own garden compost is an excellent way to help grow strong healthy plants and address this balance as best we can.
 As a bonus it also prevents excess waste from going to landfills and can save us from spending a small fortune on unnecessary synthetic fertilizers and miracle feeds.